 As we cover different academic areas you will be asked to turn in 1 lesson plan per area for a total of 4 lessons plans (1 each for the following areas: math, science OR history, communication, life skills).
+NOTE: undergraduates: will only do the first three lesson plans for a total of 75 points.
 Each lesson plan is worth 25 points.
 Each lesson plan has a different due date.
 Detailed descriptions of the directions for each lesson plan is found on blackboard under the assignments tab

-Small Group Participation: 110 pts (10 pts per week, Weeks 2 - 12)
+Small Group Participation: 120 pts (10 pts per week, Weeks 2 - 13)

-Each week you will participate in a small group discussion led by an instructor.
-The discussion will be based upon the pre-recorded lecture that you may watch prior to class or during the first hour of class time.
-You must upload your completed copy of TQE's based on the lecture prior to your assigned group time and be prepared to discuss them.
+Each week you will participate in a small group discussion led by the instructor.
+The discussion will be based upon the pre-recorded lecture that you will watch prior to class.
+You must upload your completed copy of TQE's based on the lecture prior to your assigned group time and come to your assigned small group with a copy of your TQE ready and prepared to discuss them.
 You must participate in the group session as well as upload your TQE's to receive your points for the session.